 1. Attendance.
 Class attendance for both opening and closing "ceremony" days is required, as is attendance at the planned small group discussion times.
-Students preparing to become ministry leaders must demonstrate the characteristics for good ministry.
-Not being present or being tardy to these meetings will affect your grade for the course.
+There will be once optional monthly check-ins for any students interested in hearing course "previews" of what is to come, and for students to ask clarifying questions.
+Not being present or being tardy to the first and last meetings of the semester will impact your grade for the course.